krasch/photo_ocr/Readme.md

 ```

-### Init params
+### Initialisation parameters

 For convenience, the `ocr`, `detection`, `recognition` methods
-have been pre-initialised with sensible defaults.
+are pre-initialised with sensible defaults.
 If you want to change any of these parameters, you
 need to initialise these methods again with your own settings (see [initialisation code](#section-initialisation-code)).

 ##### Detection params